yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

   </tr>
 </table>

-For flip-flop effective in low-level clock signal, add a circle on input $CLK$:
+For flip-flops that are triggered by a low-level clock signal, a circle is added to the input $CLK$:

 <table>
   <tr>